News and updates from ENCOUNTER

 According to this multiscalar approach, three conference-sections should be created.
 Each section can contain few presentations only (20 minutes for presentation + 10 minutes for discussions).
 Therefore, the excellence of applications as well as the experience of the potential contributors will be relevant for choosing the conference contributions.

-Regretfully, the selected contributors cannot be exempted from the conference fee (99 Euro).
+The selected contributors can be exempted from the conference fee (99 Euro).
 The organizers are currently applying for additional funding.
-In case of a successful acquisition of funds, the contributors will be informed about the possibility of reimbursement of their conference fee and travelling expenses.
+The contributors will be soon informed about the possibility of reimbursement of their travelling expenses after the selection of abstracts.